Burning on Domestic Premises

 Property owners must cut/slash, before 1st December, any grass, weeds or other growth, which may become flammable during the Fire Danger Season.
 Failure to comply with any notice issued by Council under Fire & Emergency Services Act 2005 to destroy flammable undergrowth will result in Council carrying out the work and recovering the cost from the land owner.
 The Fire Danger Season is from December 1st to April 30th each year.

 Owners of vacant land are reminded they need to ensure that they maintain their blocks regularly throughout the year.
-Blocks that are not maintained become overgrown and attract vermin and illegal dumping which in turn can create a nuisance to neighbours.
+Blocks that are not maintained become overgrown and may become a fire risk during the summer months.
+Unmaintained blocks also attract vermin and illegal dumping which in turn can create a nuisance to neighbours.

-For further information, contact Council’s Fire Prevention Officer on 8366 9252.
+For further information visit the EPA website or contact Council’s Fire Prevention Officer on 8366 9227.